-Executive Summary and Statement Of Reasons
+Executive Summary and Statement of Reasons

-This Application (A539) seeks the establishment of Maximum Residue Limits (MRLs) for pig meat and offal, for the antibiotic avilamycin into the Australia New Zealand Food Standards Code (the Code).
-It is an application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.
+This Application (A536) seeks the establishment of Maximum Residue Limits (MRLs) for various fruits and vegetables, for phosphine into the Australia New Zealand Food Standards Code (the Code) at the limit of quantification (LOQ).
+It is an application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update the Code in order to reflect the current registration status of this chemical.